Magic of the Ancients: Five Incredible Texts of Spells, Curses, and Incantations

 The Picatrix is an ancient Arabian book of astrology and occult magic dating back to the 10th or 11th century, which has gained notoriety for the obscene nature of its magical recipes.
 The Picatrix, with its cryptic astrological descriptions and spells covering almost every conceivable wish or desire, has been translated and used by many cultures over the centuries, and continues to fascinate occult followers from around the world.

 The text is composed of both magic and astrology.
 One element that has contributed to the notoriety of the Picatrix is the obscene nature of its magical recipes.
 The gruesome concoctions are intended to alter one’s state of consciousness, and may lead to out-of-body experiences, or even death.
-Ingredients include: blood, bodily excretions, brain matter mixed with copious amounts of hashish, opium, and psychoactive plants.
+Ingredients include blood, bodily excretions, brain matter mixed with copious amounts of hashish, opium, and psychoactive plants.
 For example, the spell for “Generating Enmity and Discord” reads:

-“Take four ounces of the blood of a black dog, two ounces each of pig blood and brains, and one ounce of donkey brains.
+“Take four ounces of the blood of a black dog , two ounces each of pig blood and brains, and one ounce of donkey brains.
 Mix all this together until well blended.
 When you give this medicine to someone in food or drink, he will hate you.”

-The Arbatel is claimed to have been written in 1575 AD.
+The Arbatel is said to have been written in 1575 AD.
 The author remains unknown, although it has been speculated that it was written by a man named Jacques Gohory, a Paracelsian (a group who believed in and followed the medical theories and therapies of Paracelsus).

 The focus of the Arbatel is on nature, and the natural relationships between humanity and a celestial hierarchy.
 It centers on the positive relationships between the celestial world and humans, and the interactions between the two.
 The Arbatel was an extremely influential work for its time.